Kyffin Simpson: 2025

 Simpson started the season with eighteenth place at St. Petersburg and fifteenth at Thermal Club.
 He then claimed his maiden top-ten result in IndyCar, finishing tenth at Long Beach after using the alternate strategy.
 Having qualified tenth at Barber, Simpson finished one lap down in 21st; this preceded another tenth place in qualifying for the Indy Road Course race, one which Simpson could not start after suffering mechanical trouble on his way to the grid.
 He qualified thirteenth for the Indy 500 but got taken out mid-race after being clipped by a spinning Kyle Larson.
 During the next weekend in Detroit Simpson posted the fastest lap alongside a fifth place, one achieved after going on the alternate strategy.
 A fifteenth place finish at Gateway preceded a sixth place at Road America.
 After qualifying third at Mid-Ohio, the Caymanian disappointingly crossed the line tenth after stalling in pit lane and then receiving a penalty after running over the foot of a crew member for Rinus Veekay's pit crew.
 The Iowa double header saw him finish eighteenth and thirteenth respectively.
-Simpson charged through the field with a well-executed two stop strategy in Toronto, qualifying fourteenth and starting thirteenth, making up ten places to finish third for his best ever result and first podium in the Indycar series.
+Simpson charged through the field with a well-executed two stop strategy in Toronto, qualifying fourteenth and starting thirteenth, making up ten places to finish third for his best ever result and first podium in the IndyCar series.

 Simpson retired from the Grand Prix of Monterey on the opening lap, having caused a collision with Felix Rosenqvist at turn 6.
 He received a six-place grid penalty for the following event at Portland.
 After qualifying twelfth, Simpson dropped to 21st in the race.
 An unspectacular Milwaukee race yielded a finishing spot of 20th.
 Meanwhile, the final race of the season at Nashville brought around Simpson's best oval performance to date: having qualified tenth, Simpson found himself battling Scott McLaughlin for a podium place in the final laps, eventually ending up fourth after being re-overtaken on the last lap.
 Simpson's racecraft was later praised by McLaughlin, who complimented his ability to battle cleanly and called him someone who "respected the outside lane".
 Thanks to his six top ten finishes, Simpson improved to 17th in the standings.

+Personal life

+Simpson was born in Bridgetown, Barbados, but grew up in the Cayman Islands, where he began his racing career.
+He has a younger sister.

+Outside of motorsport, Simpson enjoys aquatic sports including kite surfing, surf-riding, swimming.